miguelmota/golang-for-nodejs-developers/README.md

 ### arrays
 ---

-Examples of slicing, copying, and concatenating arrays
+Examples of slicing, copying, and appending arrays.

 #### Node.js